 On February 13, 2014 (Acquisition Date), we acquired DVS primarily to broaden our addressable single-cell biology market opportunity and complement our existing product offerings.
-DVS develops, manufactures, markets, and sells high-parameter single-cell protein analysis systems and related reagents and data analysis tools.
-DVS's principal market is the life sciences research market consisting of drug development companies, government research centers, and universities worldwide.

 The contractual price for the acquisition was \$207.5 million, subject to certain adjustments as specified in the merger agreement.
+The measurement period for the acquisition ended on February 12, 2015.
 The aggregate purchase price was determined to be \$199.9 million, as detailed in the table below (in thousands):